List of Rebelde characters: Mauricio Garzo Alebrija

 He tried to compete with Tomas to get Sol to like him in the beginning of the second season.
-He is very proud of being rich and looks down on people who aren't.
+He is very proud of being rich and looks down on people who are not.
 But his story line fades as the second season and he tells Tomas he has to leave Elite Way because of what his father wants for him.